magkopian/esp-arduino-temp-monitor/README.md

 These are the PCB design files and source code for my ESP8266 based temperature and humidity monitor.

 The [board](/board) directory contains the KiCAD schematic and PCB layout files together with the [gerber files](/board/gerbers).
 While the [firmware](/firmware) directory, contains the Arduino source code for the ESP8266.
-The design files for the enclosure can be found on [Thingiverse](https://www.thingiverse.com/thing:2740731).
+The [server](/server) directory contains the server side script that logs the received data, as well as an SQL file for creating the database tables.
+Finally, the design files for the enclosure can be found on [Thingiverse](https://www.thingiverse.com/thing:2740731).

 ## Programming Instructions: